In Association with Amazon.com

 Having successfully herded the students safely to one end of the train, they begin the search for the magician but can't find him.
 Alana is in a cabin by herself.
 The killer is now wearing Doc's monk costume and a grotesque mask.

 Carrying an ax, he enters the room and strikes at her.
-But Alana had put a doll in her place, and she comes up from behind and stabs him with a sword.
+But Alana had put a doll in her place - and she comes up from behind and stabs him with a sword.
 He recovers and chases her into the conductor's car.

-As he tries to strangle her between cars, Alana kicks him and knocks him off the train (or so she thinks.)
-She goes into the magician's cabin to look around, and to her horror she finds his dismembered body stuffed in a suitcase.
+As he tries to strangle her between cars, Alana kicks him and knocks him off the train...or so she thinks.
+She goes into the magician's cabin to look around - and to her horror, she finds his dismembered body stuffed in a suitcase.

 When he takes it off, Alana see that it is indeed Kenny.
-He had been on the train disguised most of the time as the magician's female assistant!
+He HAD been on the train all along...but disguised as the magician's female assistant!

 The various party costumes are clearly a key to the overall success of this spunky slasher.
 While the audience primarily knows at any given point which mask the psycho has donned, the main players do not.
 And it imbues the bloody journey with a built-in suspense that works to its favor.